An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

 \end{theorem}

-\begin{proof} Because the left adjoint preserves all weak equivalences and fibrant objects, we have to show that for every fibrant $\infty$-marked $\infty$-category $X$, and for every cofibrant and fibrant sequence $X_\bullet$ we have two weak equivalences:
+\begin{proof} As the left adjoint preserves weak equivalence and fibrant objects of the unsaturated left semi-model structure by \cref{prop:adjunction_between_the_lax_limit_model_structure_and_the_inductive_one}, one has to show that for every fibrant $\infty$-marked $\infty$-category $X$, and for every cofibrant and fibrant sequence $X_\bullet$ of the putative limit left semi-model structure, we have two weak equivalences:

 The first one is immediate because